mattbegent/staddle/README.md

 ![Staddle Logo](http://mattbegent.co.uk/images/staddle-logo.png)

-# Staddle v3.0.1
+# Staddle v3.1.0

-Staddle is a brilliant front-end HTML5 and LESS framework for building small and large scale websites.
+[Staddle](http://staddl.es/) is a brilliant front-end HTML5 and LESS framework for building small and large scale websites.

 It ships with basic styles and mixins to help get your project started quickly, [Grunt](http://gruntjs.com/) tasks for optimisations and [Assemble](https://github.com/assemble/assemble) for generating static websites.